Evocon – OEE software to help monitor and simplify machine data

 - Where and when should the data be uploaded?

 - What commands will the device receive from the server?

-4. In the final step, we developed additional features that were not present in the previous device version, like the analogue to digital (ADC) and I2C sensors data acquisition.
+4. In the final step, we developed additional features that were not present in the previous device version, like the analog to digital (ADC) and I2C sensors data acquisition.
 The main challenge was getting the ADC reading as precise as possible.
-This required long discussions between the hardware and firmware team on how exactly should the measuring hardware schematic look like and how should the ADC driver be used in firmware.
+This required long discussions between the hardware and firmware teams on how exactly should the measuring hardware schematic look and how should the ADC driver be used in firmware.

-Meanwhile, our hardware team began working with integrating the mechanics of the previous version with the newer model, schematising new PCBs and figuring out the necessary isolation system for safety reasons.
+Meanwhile, our hardware team began working on integrating the mechanics of the previous version with the newer model, schematising new PCBs, and figuring out the necessary isolation system for safety reasons.

 In total, the development process took around 3-4 months.

 After testing the first iteration, one of the main concerns was the temperature.
 Due to suboptimal temperature sensor placement, the power consumption of the system affected the temperature readings of the sensor.

 After three iterations, we reached a viable IIoT product for client testing.
 In the second iteration, we solved the temperature issue by moving the temperature sensor away from heat-generating components and made more minor adjustments.
 The third iteration was final, with a couple of minor modifications.

 Evocon implemented five products for testing in a factory setting.